-- 14. How much do you worry about HIV or other sexually transmitted infections? - a.
+- 11. Before your participation in this trial, how much did you worry about HIV or other sexually transmitted infections? - a.
 Have you ever been diagnosed with an STI in the past?
 If so, how did you find out about it? - b.
-How similar or different do you believe your risk is compared to other women like you? - c.
+How similar or different do you believe your risk is compared to other young people like you? - c.
 How much do your partner's (partners') behaviors put you at risk? - i.
 Have you ever worried that your partner has other partners?
-Why do you say that? - d.
-How about your own behaviors? - 15.
+What are the reasons you say that? - d.
+How about your own behaviors? - 12.
 Before joining this study, what have you done, if anything, to reduce your risk of HIV or other STIs? - a.
 How easy or difficult has it been for you to use condoms? - b.
 How frequently have you used condoms with your current partner or partners? - c.
 How frequently have you tested for HIV? - d.
 What about your current partner/s do you know his/their HIV status?
 Have you tested together? - e.
-Have you ever been prescribed PEP -a short course of ART to prevent HIV after you may have been exposed to HIV? - i.
-What were the circumstances? - f.
-Do you use any other vaginal practices (herbs, cleansing, etc)?

-- 16. Since joining this trial, how much have you worried about your risk of getting HIV? - a.
+Have you ever been prescribed PEP -a short course of anti-HIV medications to prevent HIV after you may have been exposed to HIV? - i.
+What were the circumstances? - 13.
+Since joining this trial, how much have you worried about your risk of getting HIV? - a.
 Would you say that you are more worried, less worried or you feel about the same as you did before joining the trial? - b.
 How has the trial influenced your use of condoms has it increased, decreased or stayed the same?
-Why? - 17.
-Since joining the trial, have you and you partner had any arguments that made you afraid? - a.
+Why? - 14.
+(Note to interviewer: this question is only relevant if the participant previously stated they have a current regular partner.) - Since joining the trial, have you and you partner had any arguments that made you afraid? - a.
 Were any of these arguments related to your trial participation? - b.
-What were the circumstances? - 18.
+What were the circumstances? - 15.
 Have you experienced anything else while in the trial that affected how you think about HIV?
 What?